jinglkang/cleaner_wrasse_genome/Gene_annotation/README.md

 ```
 ***
 ## Too many errors, running again with merged bam file in braker_4
+if you have many bam files, it's better to merge them before running BRAKER
 ```bash
 braker.pl --softmasking --AUGUSTUS_ab_initio --gff3 \
 --UTR=on \